membraneframework/membrane_mp4_plugin/README.md

 ## Usage
 ### `Membrane.MP4.Muxer.ISOM`
-ISOM muxer requires a sink that can handle `Membrane.File.SeekEvent`, e.g. `Membrane.File.Sink`.
+ISOM muxer requires a sink that can handle `Membrane.File.SeekSinkEvent`, e.g. `Membrane.File.Sink`.
 For an example of muxing streams to a regular MP4 file, refer to [`examples/muxer_isom.exs`](examples/muxer_isom.exs).

 To run the example, you can use the following command: